jxlin/RoboND-Perception-Project/REPORT.md

 We first tried it with the configuration from before ( same filtering and clustering parameters ) and found that it didn't do a good joob at all, even though its accuracy was of **98%**.
 We found the problem after playing with the filtering and clustering parameters, changing the leafsize of the downsampling step.

-This allowed to have more points for the histograms, which made the features more representative to the model trained, as the model was trained with features got from a richer pointcloud ( not downsampled ).
-Even though normalization was applied to ensure that the histogram has values between 0-1, we found great improvements by reducing the downsampling.
+This allowed to have more points for the histograms, which made the features more representative to the model trained, as the model was trained with features obtained from a richer pointcloud ( not downsampled ).
+Even though normalization was applied to ensure that the histogram has values between 0-1 it still failed to generate good feature vectors.
+This is why we tweaked the downsampling size by reducing the leafsize of the voxel-grid filter.

 The model with the polynomial kernel got an **8/8** in scene 3, which the linear model could not achieve before proper tuning.
 However, it did not perform as well as the model with the linear kernel in scenes 1 and 2, as it missed one object in each case, so it seems it was not generalizing well enough.